 - Once approved and stamped, you will need to have your permit package printed (in colour).
 The approved drawings must stay on site and must be available to our building inspectors when they are called to your property for inspections.

 - Permit fees are due at the time of application.
-Development charges and if applicable, Cash In Lieu of Parkland are collected when the permit is issued.
+Development charges and Cash In Lieu of Parkland are collected when the permit is issued.
 Fees vary according the type of permit you are submitting.
-Please refer to our Building Permit Fees and Development Charges.

 - If you have recently purchased your property please ensure you submit the title transfer documents with you to show ownership, in case we have not received them yet.